1. Respite Retreat

 I am Abba in your prayers and in your journals.
 I am God the Father in the Biblical story: Yahweh, Adonai, Jehovah Rapha, I am that I am, and the Father of the prodigal son and his older brother.

-Jesus, my Son, is your Brother, your Savior and King.
-He often walks the trail with you, and even when you cannot see him, he is nearby.
+Jesus, my Son, is your Brother, your Savior, and King.
+He walks the trail with you, and even when you cannot see him, he is nearby.
 And Ruah, my Spirit, is with you always, sometimes hidden and sometimes felt like the wind, both gentle and strong.

 I drop my gaze to my wrinkly hands, still red from the cold.
 I had put my damp gloves on the hearth to dry out in the heat from the fire.
 I lift the hot mug, and the bittersweet liquid warms me from the inside out.
 Abba’s words comfort my aching heart, and this protected space comforts my weary body.

-“You got it just right, Abba, the coffee is perfect, a little cream and a smidge of sweet.”
+“You know me, Abba.
+The coffee is perfect, a little cream and a smidge of sweet.”

 This prayer emerged from my own prayer and was re-written to invite you to engage with your own story.